 What makes the Nikkor Z 50mm f1.8 S so great?

 Compared to a lot of cheaper fast lenses, like the Meike 50mm f1.7 or even the Canon 35mm f1.8, the Nikon 50mm f1.8 S holds together really well at f1.8.
-This is what I’ve always love about Fujinon glass.
-All Fujinon lenses perform really well at their fastest apertures and usually this is what you’re paying for with premium lenses aside from the build quality.
+This is what I’ve always loved about Fujinon glass.
+All Fujinon lenses perform really well at their fastest apertures and usually, this is what you’re paying for with premium lenses aside from the build quality.

 I’m working on my full review of the Nikon 50mm f1.8 and the Nikon z6, and I even have a Meike 50mm f2 in the Nikon Z mount.
 I’ll also be getting some of those Kipon Elegant lenses too.
 So, lot’s of cool reviews coming up.